Board of Commissioners

 Lacey Fire District 3 operates under the legislative authority of five fire commissioners, each elected to six-year overlapping terms.
 The Board of Fire Commissioners is responsible for establishing key policy, setting levies, developing and adopting the annual budget, reviewing and approving contracts, and appointing a fire chief.
 The Board meets the first and third Thursdays of each month at 5:30 p.m. at Station 31.
 The meetings are open to the public.
 Changes to the meeting schedule and Meeting Agenda will be posted at Headquarters Station.
 Meeting Minutes will be made available by request to 491-2410.

-Rick Kelling was appointed to the Board of Fire Commissioners in March 2021.
+Rick Kelling was appointed to the Board of Fire Commissioners April 1, 2021.
+He was elected that same year, and is now serving in his first full term.

 K. Frank Kirkbride – Commissioner

 Frank Kirkbride has been active in the Lacey community, serving on several community boards, committees and task forces.
 He chairs the Board of Directors for Coastal BSG, a subsidiary of the community rehabilitation program “Morningside,” and served 18 years on the Lacey Historical Commission.
 Commissioner Kirkbride is active in Lacey Rotary, Lacey Rotary Foundation, is a Trustee of the Washington State University Foundation and a member of Board of Directors, Mt.
 Rainier Chapter of the American Red Cross.

 Initially appointed to the Lacey Fire District 3 Board of Fire Commissioners in 2000, he served through 2009.
 After a couple years off the Board he was elected in 2011, and is now serving his second consecutive term which began in 2018.

 Frank graduated from Washington State University as a Landscape Architect.
 He worked with Washington State Department of Highways/Transportation for ten years prior to starting his consulting firm in 1979.
 Frank is the President of The Kirkbride Group, Inc, a Lacey based real estate development and investment company.

 Liberty Hetzler – Commissioner

 Liberty Hetzler was elected to the Board of Fire Commissioners in November 2017.

 Sylvia Roberts – Commissioner